alexharri/website/posts/icelandic-name-declension-trie.md

 ---
-title: "Compressing Icelandic name declension patterns into a 3.3kB trie"
+title: "Compressing Icelandic name declension patterns into a 3.27 kB trie"
 ---

 Displaying personal names in Icelandic user interfaces is surprisingly hard.
 This is because of _declension_ -- a language feature where the forms of nouns change to communicate a syntactic function.